Mike Montgomery (baseball)

-Michael Paul Montgomery (born July 1, 1989) is an American professional baseball pitcher for the Acereros de Monclova of the Mexican League.
-He was drafted by the Kansas City Royals in the first round of the 2008 MLB draft, and made his Major League Baseball (MLB) debut with the Seattle Mariners in 2015.
+Michael Paul Montgomery (born July 1, 1989) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Seattle Mariners, Chicago Cubs, and Kansas City Royals, and in the KBO League for the Samsung Lions.

+He was drafted by the Kansas City Royals in the first round of the 2008 MLB draft and made his Major League Baseball (MLB) debut with the Seattle Mariners in 2015.
 The Mariners traded him to the Chicago Cubs in 2016.
 Montgomery recorded the final out in Game 7 of the 2016 World Series, earning the save and sealing the Cubs' first World Series title since 1908.

 Professional career

 Kansas City Royals

-Montgomery was selected by the Kansas City Royals in the first round, with the 36th selection, of the 2008 MLB draft out of William S. Hart High School in Santa Clarita, California.
-In 2012, he posted a combined record of 5–12 in 27 starts while splitting the season between the Royals' Double A and Triple A clubs.
-On November 20, 2012, the Royals added Montgomery to the 40-man roster in anticipation of the upcoming Rule 5 Draft of Minor League players.
+Montgomery was selected by the Kansas City Royals in the first round, with the 36th overall selection, of the 2008 MLB draft out of William S. Hart High School in Santa Clarita, California.
+In 2012, he posted a combined record of 5–12 in 27 starts while splitting the season between the Double-A Northwest Arkansas Naturals and Triple-A Omaha Storm Chasers.
+On November 20, 2012, the Royals added Montgomery to their 40-man roster to protect him from the Rule 5 draft.

 Tampa Bay Rays

-On December 9, 2012, Montgomery was traded to the Tampa Bay Rays (along with Jake Odorizzi, Patrick Leonard, and Wil Myers) in exchange for James Shields and Wade Davis.
-He was optioned to AAA on March 11, 2013.
+On December 9, 2012, Montgomery was traded to the Tampa Bay Rays along with Jake Odorizzi, Patrick Leonard, and Wil Myers for pitchers James Shields and Wade Davis.
+He was optioned to the Triple-A Durham Bulls on March 11, 2013.